Medications and Drugs

 Nilotinib is used to treat a type of blood cancer called Philadelphia chromosome positive chronic myeloid leukemia (CML).

-Nilotinib may also be used for other purposes not listed in this medication guide.
+Nilotinib may also be used for purposes not listed in this medication guide.

 What are the possible side effects of nilotinib (Tasigna)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using nilotinib and call your doctor at once if you have a serious side effect such as: